 The following information is designed to give you a general overview of the qualifications we accept.
 If you are taking qualifications that are not included below, please contact our Admissions Office who will be happy to advise you.

-GCSE English and maths at grade 4 (C) or above, or accepted equivalent qualifications, are required prior to starting the apprenticeship.
+- GCSE English and Maths at grade 4 (C) or above or accepted equivalent qualifications.

 We offer extensive support to all of our apprentices - whatever their background or academic experience.

 This includes access to our peer support mentors and the Learning Hub, which offers tailored support for academic skills.

 Degree Apprenticeships are fully funded by your employer if their wage bill over £3 million each year.

 The government will fund up to 95% of the apprenticeships course fees, up to the relevant funding gap, if the organisation has paid into the levy at least once during the financial year or if the organisation has spent all its levy.